 First of all, mount the wings in respective places with the big pinbolts.
-The pinbolts must be mounted from the under side and pushed up and secured with the washer and the screw secured in blue lock tite.
+The pinbolts must be mounted, and the screw secured in blue lock tite.
 Fold the wings out by holding the forward wings with a line forward to the front cleat on the centre hull.
 The aft wings are held out in position by their aluminium tubes aft.